By Alyse Bacine

 Somatic Breathwork

-Somatic breathwork combines focused breathing with awareness of bodily sensations for emotional release.
+Conscious connected breathing combines focused breathing with awareness of bodily sensations to release emotions.
 This approach emphasizes the body's capacity to process and release stored trauma through breath combined with physical awareness.
+Trauma-sensitive breathing techniques acknowledges that profound breathing techniques can access and help transform deeply held patterns in the body.

 Experiences and Outcomes